Behavioral Health in Pediatric Primary Care: Approaches for Supporting and Treating Children and Families Today - Spring 2025

 Mt.
 Princeton

-Presenter: Dr. Elizabeth Coan, PsyD, Assistant Professor, Director, PCN Autism Program, Developmental Pediatrics
+Co-Presenters: Elizabeth Coan, PsyD, Assistant Professor, Director, PCN Autism Program, Developmental Pediatrics and Abigail Angulo, MD, Associate Professor, Medical Director, PCN Autism Program, Developmental Pediatrics

 Faculty Club, Benson Hotel